 Summary

-🚀 Quick Fix: Disable QUIC in Chrome’s flags (chrome://flags/
+🚀 Quick Fix: Disable QUIC in Chrome’s flags (chrome://flags/) - it works 90% of the time!

-What is ERR_QUIC_PROTOCOL_ERROR
+What is ERR_QUIC_PROTOCOL_ERROR?

 This error occurs in Google Chrome when there’s a problem with the QUIC (Quick UDP Internet Connections) protocol communication between your browser and the website server.